FunnierBe/funnierbe.github.io/_posts/23-02-14-Pay-Attention.md

 ***The PROBLEM is with YOU***

 Work on YOU first.
-Don't worry about becoming [Khabib Nurmagomedov](https://www.youtube.com/watch?v=dUGV70oPsTs&t=120s) right away ... you might get there ... but first, just work on YOU.
+Don't worry about becoming a GOAT like [Khabib Nurmagomedov](https://www.youtube.com/watch?v=dUGV70oPsTs&t=120s), right away ... do not count that kind of thing for your particular pursuit out ...
+IF YOU WORK AT IT, you will get there ... ***but first, just work on YOU.***

 Work on YOUR focus on paying attention. ***Train, RECOVER in order to train, focus on the part of your training that is not about paying attention as you train.***